 Are you in need of a bathroom makeover but don’t have a large budget?
+Any home renovation can be expensive, but a bathroom renovation can come with a hefty price tag.
 When we bought our house there were two bathrooms.
-We HAD to change the one of them ASAP.
+We HAD to change one of them ASAP.
 See what it looked like before.

 Identify the Problem in Your Bathroom